mgattozzi/mgattozzi/README.md

 To get it running:

-1. `yarn install`
-2. `NODE_ENV=production webpack -p --config webpack.production.config.js`
-3. `cargo run --release`
+1. `cargo run --release`
-4. Navigate to the address that pops up
+2. Navigate to the address that pops up

 Legal Notes: